 How do I file taxes from prior years?

-It comes around every year like clockwork and, although we know when to expect that dreaded bill, many of us still file our taxes late.
+It comes around every year like clockwork, and although we know when to expect that dreaded bill, many of us still file our taxes late.
 It’s doubtful that any of us actually plan to file our taxes late, but sometimes it is out of our control.
-So what happens when we file our taxes past the return due date?
+So what happens when we file our tax return past the required filing date?